 |

-"Crombie" came to DunRoamin' on April 23, 2022 from Crombie Settlement, NB.
+Crombie came to DunRoamin' on April 23, 2022 from Crombie Settlement, NB.
 He had been found in an abandoned house where he had been seeking shelter for quite some time.
 A kind lady had tried to catch him, but when she went back to the house he was gone.
 Approximately two weeks later, she was able to find and deliver him to us.

 Crombie was born about April 23, 2012.
 Assessment by his new vet friend showed that he was very dirty, matted, emaciated, had fleas, ear mites, internal parasites and a luxating patella on his right leg.
 He had obviously been having a hard time trying to survive, but the worst and probably most painful thing was his mouth.
-All his teeth were rotten and painful and required to be removed.
-He also had a very bad abscess on his tongue which had resulted in a hole through his tongue.
+All his teeth were rotten and painful and therefore required to be removed.
+He also had a very bad abscess on his tongue which had resulted in a hole which extended all the way through his tongue.
+This was painful and made eating difficult for the little boy.
+He was also covered with a black tar-like material.
 Crombie was immediately provided antibiotics, pain medication and a nice warm and comfortable bed.
-He was also given wet food which he devoured.
-Despite his physical condition, he was soon purring and kneading - saying thank you to his new vet for her help to make him more comfortable.
+He was also given wet food which he devoured instantly.
+Despite his physical condition, he was soon purring and kneading - saying thank you to his new vet friend for her help to make him more comfortable.
 All his medical issues were addressed and he has shown his gratitude each and every day since - he is a loving, affectionate little sweetheart!!
 Crombie was tested for FIV and FeLV.
 He tested positive for FIV which is absolutely no big deal - please read about it by following the link below.
 Crombie was soon a healthy and happy little boy who has bonded with Beau, who is also FIV+.
-They are the very best of friends and we hope that they may be adopted together.
+They are the very best of friends and we hope that they may be adopted together - they are always found together, and when they sleep, they wrap themselves around each other!
 Both are neutered, fully vaccinated and treated for all parasites.
 They are exceptionally affectionate with each other and will bond quickly with their new human.
 They look forward to living in a home, watching TV, chasing a computer mouse and the many other things such fortunate adopted cats get to do!
+They thank their sponsors for providing their medical needs - they are forever grateful!
 FIV+I have FIV, click here to see what that means for me and you. |

-Beau |
+| Beau |

 Wanda Giberson Oakland, NBLaurisa Hickey Hartland, NBChristopher Morris Halifax, NSSandy Klein Florenceville, NB |